bloominstituteoftechnology/Sprint-Challenge--OS-Scheduling/README.md

 The job of the scheduler is to manage process usage of the CPU.
 This seems pretty mundane, but it is in fact pretty amazing, for it allows the sensation of "multi-tasking".

 Remember, a CPU can generally run only one thing at a time.
 Yet our devices appear to be running multiple processes simultaneously, often many more processes than there are CPU's.
-This is possible the scheduler rapidly switches between processes to be executed by the CPU.
+This is possible because the scheduler rapidly switches between processes to be executed by the CPU.

 So, in a simple example, if there are three processes running "simultaneously", the scheduler will let the CPU execute one process for some time, then swap it with the second one, and have the CPU execute that for some time, then swap it with the third one and have the CPU execute it for some time.
 The scheduler will continue this process rotation until the processes are complete.